CrossXanne/Fifa-World-Cup-EDA/README.md

 Our Dataset includes Data of All World Cup Players, Matches & Results from 1930 FIFA World Cup to the 2014 FIFA World Cup.

-In this analysis, we will use FIFA World Cup data to explore a variety of topics:\n => Most Number of World Cup Winning Title
+In this analysis, we will use FIFA World Cup data to explore a variety of topics:

+=> Most Number of World Cup Winning Title

 => Number of Goal Per Country

-=> Attendance, Number of Teams, Goals, and Matches per Cup \n => Goals Per Team Per World Cup \n
+=> Attendance, Number of Teams, Goals, and Matches per Cup

+=> Goals Per Team Per World Cup

-=> Matches With Highest Number Of Attendance \n
+=> Matches With Highest Number Of Attendance

-=> Stadium with Highest Average Attendance \n
+=> Stadium with Highest Average Attendance

 => Which countries had won the cup?
+(Podium Count)

-(Podium Count) \n => Match outcome by home and away teams
+=> Match outcome by home and away teams

 Such In-depth analysis provides a detailed overview or description of Football World Cups which can be interesting for football fans all over the world.